seriousfreedom/ubuntu_wsl2_systemd_scripts/README.md

-# ubuntu-wsl2-systemd-script
+# ubuntu-wsl2-systemd-scripts
-## Script is unsupported and will no longer be maintained, but will be up here because it is used by quite some people.

 Script to enable systemd support on current Ubuntu WSL2 images from the Windows store.

-I am not responsible for broken installations, fights with your roommates and police ringing your door ;-).
+I am not responsible for broken installations, so follow these steps if you understand what you are going to do.

-Instructions from [the snapcraft forum](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033) turned into a script.
-Thanks to [Daniel](https://forum.snapcraft.io/u/daniel) on the Snapcraft forum!
+Instructions from several forums all together put into this scripts to configure systemctl

 ## Usage
 You need ```git``` to be installed for the commands below to work.
 Use